mitzu-io/homepage/content/english/about.md

 # about
 about:
   title: "We create the open-source product analytics tool"
-  content: "We are the team that helps your company to analyze its data without giving it up."
+  content: "We are the team that helps your company to analyze its data without giving it up to 3rd parties."
   image: "images/about.jpg"

 # # founders_quote
 # founders_quote:
-#   name: "Charles Dickens"
+#   name: "István Mészáros"
-#   subtitle: "The Founder, Bigspring LLC"
+#   subtitle: "Founder of Mitzu"
 #   image: "images/avatar/02.jpg"
-#   content: "We’re changing how product managers, developers, and data scientists plan, track, and govern analytics across organizations.
-Before Avo, teams were forced to choose between product delivery speed and reliable insights."
+#   content: |-
+#     Open-source has the power to change how companies will analyze their data.
+We shouldn't rely on businesses that lock you in

 # who_we_are